 The contents of prenatal vitamins vary from brand to brand.
 In addition to the folic acid and iron, prenatal vitamins generally contain the following:

-- Calcium works on both the mother and child.
+Calcium works for both the mother and child.
 The baby needs calcium to develop bones while the mother needs it to prevent bone loss during pregnancy.

-- Magnesium and Potassium.
-These are electrolytes that not only helps with hydration but also positively affects muscle contractions.
+These are electrolytes that not only help with hydration but also positively affect muscle contractions.

-- Iodine.
-Iodine is vital in the production of the thyroid hormone.
-This hormone is important in the brain development of the baby.
+Iodine is vital in the production of the thyroid hormone, which is important in the brain development of the baby.
 An iodine deficiency can lead to brain damage, miscarriage, or birth defects.